Tuesday, April 10, 2018 (8:00 a.m. to 1:45 p.m.)

 Nancy Harris, Founder and CEO of Restart Consulting, Co-Founder of DisruptHR Chicago

-This highly interactive session will unpack: Why most D&I programs fall flat and how to reinvent your D&I program to align with your business mission.
-Participants will walk away from the session with practical tools to:
+This interactive workshop will help you discover why most D&I programs fall flat and show you how to reinvent your D&I program to align with your business mission.
+Participants will walk away from this session with practical tools to:

-- Re-energize existing programs and employees (who might be suffering from D&I fatigue) and;
+- Reenergize existing programs and employees (who might be suffering from D&I fatigue).

-- Align D&I to the business mission and vision.
+- Align D&I to your business mission and vision.